 Will being on a waitlist for class impact financial aid and billing?

 If you are registered for less than 12 credits, you will be billed as a part-time student and your financial aid award will be adjusted accordingly.
 If you intend to be registered as a full-time student, it’s important that you register for at least 12 credits in order for your bill and financial aid to calculate properly.
 If it is mid-summer and a waitlist spot you were hoping for has not opened up, be sure that you are registered for at least 12 credits if you will be full-time.
 If you need assistance with course scheduling, please contact your academic dean’s office if you are a continuing student or the Office of First Year Students if you are a new student.

 How can I see if my private loan has been certified?

 A private loan will show in financial aid once it has been certified by Enrollment Services.
 You will need to deduct the amount of the private loan from your balance as this is not done automatically in Self-Service.
-If you plan on doing a Payment Plan in addition to a private loan you will need to contact Enrollment Services at 413-796-2080 to speak with your Enrollment Services Coordinator.
+If you plan on doing a Payment Plan in addition to a private loan you will need to contact Enrollment Services at 413-796-2080 to speak with your Financial Aid Counselor.

 What is the latest date to waive the health insurance?

 Ideally this happens as soon as possible after July 1, and before any Payment Plan is initiated so that the correct amount of the arrangement is calculated.
 Students cannot waive the health insurance later than September 15.
 To waive the insurance students go to http://www.gallagherstudent.com/wne.
 Please check your email a few days after completing the waiver as sometimes the company may need additional information.

 What is the latest date to sign up for a payment plan for the fall semester?

 Students must enroll in a Payment Plan no later than September 15.
 Families can enroll for the payment plan at https://www1.wne.edu/enrollment-services/billing-and-finances/payment-plans.cfm.